osmlab/osm-community-index/README.md

   * If you don't have Node installed, you can skip this step and we will do it for you.
 * If there are no errors, submit a pull request.

-:point_right: See [CONTRIBUTING.md](CONTRIBUTING.md) for full details about how to add a community resource to this index.

 #### Source files